 Medications for Juvenile Arthritis

-Experts at Hassenfeld Children's Hospital of New York at NYU Langone prescribe one or more medications to eliminate symptoms, such as pain and inflammation, in children and adolescents with juvenile arthritis, which is a group of autoimmune conditions that arise before age 16.
+Experts at Hassenfeld Children’s Hospital at NYU Langone prescribe one or more medications to eliminate symptoms, such as pain and inflammation, in children and adolescents with juvenile arthritis, which is a group of autoimmune conditions that arise before age 16.
 Keeping symptoms under control is essential to staying active and preventing complications, such as joint damage and uveitis, an inflammation of the middle layer of the eye, including the iris.
 Uveitis can lead to glaucoma, an increase in eye pressure that can result in vision loss, and cataracts, which are cloudy patches in the lens that make it difficult to see clearly.

 For some children, medication can help to put juvenile arthritis into remission, which is an absence of symptoms and disease activity for six months or longer.
 Others may need to take medication throughout life to control symptoms and prevent complications.